Biotechnology: Resources

 To be eligible for consideration, applicants must be:

-- Students eligible for a Pell Grant.
-(No FAFSA required.)
+- Students eligible for a Pell Grant (no FAFSA required)

-- Admitted to a biotech, applied biological sciences or health sciences program at KUEC.
+- Admitted to a biotech, applied biological sciences, or health sciences program at KUEC

-Get information about STEM Forward Scholars program
+Get information about the STEM Forward Scholars program.

-Biotechnology sciences senior capstone projects
+Biotechnology senior capstone projects

 Biotechnology students conduct senior capstone projects that challenge them to apply technical and research skills gained through their studies.